mailalexjoseph/aave-v3-periphery-jokr/README.md

 Add a repository secret to your repo named `CERTORAKEY` with the key that will be emailed to you once you sign up through Certora (link is in the contest details above).

 The forked repository will contain a `certora-contest` directory that consists of 4 sub-directories - `harnesses`, `conf`, `tests` and `specs`.
 These should contain the entire preliminary setup to allow you to start writing rules.
 Each sub-directory contains a different component of the verification project and may contain additional sub-directories to maintain organization.
 Try to keep a similar structure when adding new files.

+### Setting Up The Project
+In order to compile the contracts you'll need to install some packages using npm.
+Follow [info.md](./info.md)'s "Getting started" section for instructions.

 ## Participation